 How does diet affect psoriasis?

 Psoriasis is a chronic problem that causes prolonged inflammation.
-Therefore, it is essential to lead a healthy lifestyle and include anti-inflammatory foods in a well-balanced diet.
-It is recommended to avoid the ingestion of dairy, red meat, gluten, refined sugar, and processed foods, which may trigger inflammation.
+Therefore, it is essential to lead a healthy lifestyle and include anti-inflammatory foods in a well-balanced diet while limiting your intake of inflammatory foods like dairy, red meat, gluten, refined sugar, and processed foods.

 A review paper published in 2019 concluded that though dietary modifications may not help in treating psoriasis, they are required as an adjunct to first-line treatments.
 (17)